-Venue: The Labour Club
+Venue: The Labour Club (Website)

-Location: Charles Street Northampton England
+Location: 95-97 Charles St Northampton England NN1 3BG

 This was a real strange one, with an audience made up largely of other musicians, most of whom had probably seen Wilson play about twenty times already.
 Well, be fair.
 Still they come.
 Thanks, guys.

 There were two separate vibrations going on at the same time, and I'm not just thinking of the band's pharmaceutical intake.